 - System.Collections and System.Linq are platform-neutral, given that they create and operate over data structures.

-It is perhaps easiest to understand the size and shape of .NET Core by comparing it to existing .NET platforms.
+It is perhaps easiest to understand the size and shape of .NET Core by comparing it to existing .NET implementations.

 Comparison with .NET Framework

-The .NET platform was first announced by Microsoft in 2000 and then evolved from there.
-The .NET Framework has been the primary .NET product produced by Microsoft during that 15+ year span.
+.NET was first announced by Microsoft in 2000 and then evolved from there.
+The .NET Framework has been the primary .NET implementation produced by Microsoft during that 15+ year span.

 The major differences between .NET Core and the .NET Framework: